alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

     * Calculator
     * Your note-taking app of choice
 1. Tweak setting on how long to wait before sleeping (1 minute is too short)
+    * Settings > Power > Power Saving > Automatic Suspend.
+    * On Battery Power 15 minutes.
+    * On Plugged In 30 minutes.

 ## Things To Make It Really Work That You find along the way
 * Video codecs.
 There's an apt option for ubuntu-restricted-extras.
 However, for me, in this laptop and configuration, `sudo apt-get install -y ffmpeg` worked for me.
 Make sure to restart your browser.